tuftsio/projects/_posts/1000-01-01-markdown-cheatsheet.md

 ---
-title: Markdown Cheatsheet Demo
+title: Markdown Cheatsheet
 updated: 2015-09-04 22:43
+hidden: true
 ---

-> This is Markdown Cheatsheet Demo for **The Plain**, this Jekyll theme.
-Please check the raw content of this file for the markdown usage.

 ## Typography Elements in One